-GFSc1 GFSc2 GFSc3 GFSc4 GFSc5 GFSc6A GFSc6E grant funded scientist with responsibilities for complex duties, or as a team leader.
+GFSc1 GFSc2 GFSc3 GFSc4 GFSc5 GFSc6A GFSc6B grant funded scientist with responsibilities for complex duties, or as a team leader.
 Work may require the development and provision of formal professional advisory services to other agencies, industry representatives, other research groups and institutions.
 Such advice may be subject to review by senior management.
 The level of information provided and recommendations may influence decisions of others, including superiors and peers, especially in the monitoring, development and delivery of programs or funding outcomes.
 Some grant funded scientists at this level will have managerial responsibilities for a large work unit, or complex projects involving a number of professional disciplines.
 Skills required include work prioritisation, monitoring productivity and setting local strategic directions within the area of professional practice, in addition to assessment and review of professional and operational standards.
-For some grant funded scientists at this level, there will also be a demand for an ability to monitor resource allocations, to evaluate professional, technical and economic impacts of programs, and to formulate policy and corporate funded scientists, and the coordination and direction of major program objectives to achieve the end result in a timely and effective manner.
-Programs are normally long term and require high level strategic planning and innovative thinking. strategy proposals.
-A detailed knowledge of governmental policies and procedures, and an appreciation of their application in relation to agency (or health unit) operations is expected.
+For some grant funded scientists at this level, there will also be a demand for an ability to monitor resource allocations, to evaluate professional, technical and economic impacts of programs, and to formulate policy and corporate strategy proposals.
+A detailed knowledge of governmental policies and procedures, and an appreciation in relation to coordination and direction of major program objectives to achieve the end result in a timely and effective manner.
+Programs are normally long term and require high level strategic planning and innovative thinking. agency (or health unit) operations is expected.
 In addition, the senior professional manager will interpret and provide advice on legislation, regulations and other guideline material relating to the operations and functions of the work area.
-At this level, expert consultancy advice to outside bodies, agencies and the public may be provided as well as
+At this level, expert consultancy advice to outside bodies, agencies and the public may be provided as well as participation on interagency committees to develop policy, planning

-GENERAL OVERVIEW
+NERAL OVERVIEW

 GFSc1 GFSc2 GFSc3 GFSc4 GFSc5 GFSc6A GFSc6B

 and other initiatives.

 With professional independence and high levels of expertise and experience, for some grant funded scientist at this level will determine professional standards, objectives and priorities within the framework of the agency's (or health unit's) corporate goals which will include grant funding requirements.